 - Doctor of Veterinary Medicine (D.V.M.)

-Existing doctors and dentists who are already working in their field are eligible for these loans.
-For those who aren't working yet, Fleming pointed out that borrowers may need to have completed a residency and accepted a position related to their degree and specialty before they can qualify.
+For those who aren't working yet, Casey Fleming said borrowers may need to have completed a residency and accepted a position related to their degree and specialty before they can qualify for a loan.
 Some lenders also offer physician loans to eligible medical professionals who are currently in residency or completing fellowship training.

 Pros and cons of physician mortgage loans

-- Potential for a low down payment or no down payment
+- Potential for a low or no down payment

-- Less stringent employment requirements (an official job offer may be enough)
+- An official job offer may be enough to qualify

 Physician mortgage alternatives

-If you’re considering a physician loan but you're not sure if it’s the best option, consider these alternatives.
+If you’re considering a physician loan but you're not sure if it’s the best option, consider alternatives like conventional loans, Federal Housing Administration (FHA) loans or U.S. Department of Veterans Affairs (VA) loans.

-If you are already working as a medical professional and you have a minimum credit score of 620, you may be able to qualify for a conventional mortgage.
-These loans require private mortgage insurance (PMI) if you put down less than 20%, but interest rates are typically lower than you'll find with physician loans.
+If you’re already working as a medical professional and you have a minimum credit score of at least 620, you may be able to qualify for a conventional mortgage.
+These loans require private mortgage insurance if you put down less than 20%, but interest rates are typically lower than what you'll find with physician loans.

-One downside of this type of mortgage for medical professionals is maximum debt-to-income (DTI) requirements.
-Conventional mortgages often require applicants to have a DTI of 45% or less, which can be a problem for new doctors and dentists with substantial student debt.
+However, the main downside of this type of mortgage for medical professionals is the maximum DTI ratio requirements.
+Conventional mortgages often require applicants to have a DTI ratio below 36% or 45%, depending on the lender, which can be a problem for new doctors and dentists with substantial student debt.

-FHA home loans let borrowers put down as little as 3.5% with a credit score as low as 580, and they come with competitive interest rates.
-Debt-to-income (DTI) requirements may also be more flexible than you find with conventional mortgages.
+FHA loans let borrowers put down as little as 3.5% with a credit score as low as 580, and they typically come with competitive interest rates.
+DTI ratio requirements may also be more flexible than you find with conventional mortgages.

-However, FHA loan limits set a cap on borrowing that may not work for medical professionals who want to purchase an expensive property.
+However, FHA loan limits set a cap on how much you can borrow, which may not work for medical professionals who want to purchase an expensive property.

-Medical professionals who are active duty military members or veterans can also consider VA home loans.
-These loans come with flexible credit requirements and the option to put down $0, as well as competitive interest rates.
-VA loans also come without a requirement for mortgage insurance, although a VA funding fee must be paid at closing.
+Medical professionals who are active duty military members or veterans may want to consider VA home loans.
+These loans don’t require a down payment or mortgage insurance, although a VA funding fee must be paid at closing.
+They also typically have lower interest rates than conventional mortgages.

 FAQ